ACTIVE PARTICIPATION OF TUNISIAN CITIZENS

 Context

-The journalistic content was disseminated by the network’s media, on their airwaves and online platforms, as well as on a dedicated Facebook page, which gave them greater visibility.
+The journalistic content was disseminated by the network’s media outlets, on their airwaves and online platforms, as well as on the project’s Facebook page.

 Our impact